tcarland/tcamake/README.md

 and can be modified as needed.
 A given project can then have a default Makefile template installed by using the project init script:
 *tcamake_init_project.sh*.

-The environment variable **TCAMAKE_PROJECT** can be used for defining dependencies that should be resolved locally or relative to the workspace *TOPDIR*.
-This allows us to override dependency versions that may also be found in the system paths  (eg. openssl libraries).

 ## Files: